 Once you’ve created the certification, you then need to assign courses and learning plans to the certification, so learners will earn the certification upon completing the assigned courses and learning plans.
 In the certification’s row on the main Certifications & Retraining page, select the item in the Assign row.
 On the next page, press the Assign Items button at the top.

-In the pop up box, flag which course and learning plans you want to assign.
+In the pop-up box, flag which course and learning plans you want to assign.
 When finished, press Confirm.
 Please note that if you choose more than one course, the certification will be issued when one of the courses or learning plans is completed, not all of the assigned courses or learning plans.

-You can also assign a course to a certification in the Advanced Settings area of the course.
+You can also assign a course to a certification in the Advanced Properties area of the course.
 Once you’re in this area, select the Retraining tab and choose the certification from the dropdown menu.
 Press Save Changes when finished.

 An alternative way to assign a certification to a Learning Plan is in the Learning Plan Settings page.
 Once you’ve navigated to Learning Plans in your platform, choose one from the list, then select Edit.
 In the Edit window, select the certification from the Certifications & Retraining dropdown menu.
-Press Save Changes when finished.
+Press Confirm when finished.

 Please note that if you assign a certification to a course or to a learning plan already assigned to some users, the certification will be awarded only to those users completing the course, or the learning plan, after the certification has been assigned to it.
 Users who have already completed the course or the learning plan will not be awarded to the certification retroactively.

 It is also possible for users to gain certifications by reporting External Training activities and associating their activity with a certification.
 The Completion Date specified in the External Training report will be used as the Issue Date on the certification.